confluentinc/cp-ansible/docs/index.rst

 These Ansible playbooks are intended as a general template for setting up a production-ready proof of concept environment.
 There are four available templates.

-* PLAINTEXT -- use these templates if you have no requirements for a secured environment
+* PLAINTEXT -- use these templates if you have no requirements for a secured environment.
-* SSL -- use these templates if you require only SSL encryption and would like the playbook to create the certificates for you
+* SSL -- use these templates if you require only SSL encryption and would like the playbook to create the certificates for you.
-* SASL_SSL -- use these templates if you require plaintext SASL authentication and SSL encryption and would like the playbook to create the certificates for you
+* SASL_SSL -- use these templates if you require plaintext SASL authentication and SSL encryption and would like the playbook to create the certificates for you.
-* SSL_customcerts -- use these templates if you require only SSL encryption, but using your own self signed or CA certificates
+* SSL_customcerts -- use these templates if you require only SSL encryption, but using your own self signed or CA certificates.
-* Kerberos_SSL -- use these templates if you require SSL encryption and would like the playbook to create the certificates for you and you would like Kerberos authentication, providing your own KDC and keytabs
+* Kerberos_SSL -- use these templates if you require SSL encryption and would like the playbook to create the certificates for you and you would like Kerberos authentication, providing your own KDC and keytabs.
-* Kerberos -- use these templates if you require Kerberos authentication and are providing your own KDC and keytabs
+* Kerberos -- use these templates if you require Kerberos authentication and are providing your own KDC and keytabs.
-* Kerberos_ssl_customcerts -- use these templates if you require SSL encryption and will be providing your own certificates and also require kerberos authentication and are providing your own KDC and keytabs
+* Kerberos_ssl_customcerts -- use these templates if you require SSL encryption and will be providing your own certificates and also require kerberos authentication and are providing your own KDC and keytabs.

 Future Recommendations
 ~~~~~~~~~~~~~~~~~~~~~~

 For those with a Confluent Support contract, future work and additional features should be filed by opening a case with Confluent Support at https://support.confluent.io.

-Note: A Kerberos Key Distribution Center (KDC) and Active Directory KDC configurations are not currently configured by these playbooks.
+Note: Kerberos Key Distribution Center (KDC) and Active Directory KDC configurations are not currently configured by these playbooks.

-For those without a Confluent Support Contract, please review the Contributing document [here]().
+For those without a Confluent Support Contract, please review the `Contributing document <CONTRIBUTING.md>`__.

 ==========================
 How to use this repository
 ==========================

-Each playbook has its own directory within the repository containing a unique ``all.yml`` file at the root and where required a vars subdirectory containing a ``security_vars.yml``, which is required to be filled in for SSL configuration.
+Each playbook has its own directory within the repository containing a unique ``all.yml`` file at the root and, where required, a vars subdirectory containing a ``security_vars.yml``, which is required to be filled in for SSL configuration.

 The default playbook in the root of the repo is PLAINTEXT.